allenta/zabbix-template-for-varnish-cache/README.rst

         [-D lite=0] \
         --strict -o template.xml template-app-varnish-cache.j2

-6. Add an existing / new host to the ``Varnish Cache servers`` group and link it to the ``Template App Varnish Cache`` template.
+6. Link hosts to the template.
 Beware you must set a value for the ``{$VARNISH_CACHE.LOCATIONS}`` macro (comma-delimited list of Varnish Cache Plus instance names).
 Usually you should leave its value blank when running a single Varnish Cache Plus instance per server.
 Additional macros and contexts are available for further customizations.